WangleyVieira/WangleyVieira/README.md

 My background includes developing RESTful APIs, system integrations, and applying clean architecture and SOLID principles using Java and PHP.
 I enjoy working on complex business logic, improving existing systems, and continuously enhancing code quality and performance.

+I hold a degree in Internet Systems Technology and I am currently pursuing a Postgraduate specialization in Distributed Software Architecture at PUC Minas, strengthening my expertise in scalable and distributed system design.

 ---

 ## 🛠️ Skills & Expertise